Bearer/bearer/docs/explanations/reports.md

 The data subjects portion displays information about each detected subject and any data types associated with it.
 It also provides statistics on total detections and any counts of rule failures associated with the data type.
 In the example below, the report detects 14 instances of user telephone numbers with no rule failures.

+_Note: These examples use JSON for readability, but the default format for the privacy report is CSV._

 ```json
 "Subjects": [
   {